salmanhiro/salmanhiro.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         I studied the history of Milky Way using DESI Milky Way survey data and galactic dynamics simulations.
-Currently, I am looking forward to find new halo substructures in high latitude regions from the orbit of dwarf galaxies and globular clusters.
+Currently, I am looking forward to find and characterize new halo substructures from the orbit of dwarf galaxies and globular clusters.
+Tl;dr some of my simulations predicting "invisible" stellar stream and I want to know more about it.
     design:
       columns: '1'
   - block: markdown